sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 ### Why DASH?

-The current technologies in the market by necessity provide general purpose APIs to perform general purpose actions (ACLs, forwarding tables, metering, etc.).
-The reason is that it is impossiible to target each specific technology provider's implemantation.
-Obviusely, a general purpose approach can just do so much and works against high performance connectivity.
+Because it has been difficult/impossible to target each specific technology provider's implementation(s), the technologies in the market currently provide general purpose APIs to perform general purpose actions (such as ACLs, forwarding tables, metering, etc...).
+Again, these are not targeted to specific cloud/enterprise usage.
+Obviously, a general purpose approach delivers only so much, and may work against high performance connectivity.

 DASH takes a different approach.
-It does not make any assumption or enforce any implementation details, such as programming language.
-It delegates to the technology providers such decisions so they can best employ their know-how and competitive edge to obtain the best possible results, as long as the agreed upon DASH behaviroal model and test cases are satisfied.
+DASH is publicizing Behavioral Models to optimize exactly 'what' clouds/enterprises are doing, to optimize against their services.
+This is the first time 'what we do' has been exposed.
+It does not make assumptions or enforce implementation details, such as a programming language.
+It delegates these decisions to technology providers in order to best employ their expertise and competitive edge to obtain the best possible results (*given that the agreed upon
+DASH behavioral model and test cases are satisfied*).

 ### Objectives